dustin/dvdbackup/README.markdown

 To backup to chapter 20 from the first chapter use only `-e 20`

-You can skip the `-t` switch and let the program guess the title although it's not recomened.
+You can skip the `-t` switch and let the program guess the title although it's not recommended.

-If you specify a chapter that his higher than the last chapter of the title dvdbackup will turncate to the highest chapter of the title.
+If you specify a chapter that his higher than the last chapter of the title dvdbackup will truncate to the highest chapter of the title.

 ## Return values:
 * 0 on success